 Either way, I’m sure you can piece together why people call this rule the 80 20 rule over Pareto’s Principle.

-In terms of how this particular rule will be able to work for you, it’s a matter of applying this rule in our lives as I’ve said.
+In terms of how this particular rule will be able to work for you, it’s a matter of applying this rule to how you spend your time.
 For us to see success, the goal is simple.

-We need to set it up in such a way that 20% of our input will give us 80% of our results.
+We need to set it up in such a way that 20% of our input is responsible for 80% of our results.

-Another way to think about it is we place 20% of our time on activities that give us 80% of our results in whatever area in life.
+Another way to think about it is we use 20% of our time on activities that give us 80% of our results in a given area of life.

 How Does the 80 20 Rule Work?